Karaj: Economy

+Women's clothing

+Small and medium women's clothing companies in Karaj produce all kinds of daily clothes and leather boots.
+Karaj was one of the few Iranian cities in the 2010s that controlled the damage to the environment in the process of producing women's clothing.
+Karaj women's over-the-knee boots are exported to the whole country and have a significant contribution to the city's economy.

 Transport

 Railway

 Karaj is connected by railway and highways to Tehran 40 km east and Qazvin 100 km northwest, and by commuter rail to the subway system of Tehran.

+Metro

-The city is served by an urban railway organization established on 21 December 2001.
-It is also served by the Karaj Metro Station which was established on 7 March 1999, and is located in the south-eastern Karaj, near Tehran–Qazvin Freeway.
+The city is served Karaj Metro with 2 lines and 10 stations.
+Karaj urban railway organization established on 21 December 2001.

 Road

 The highway system of Karaj includes Tehran–Karaj Highway, Karaj Special Road, and the old road of Karaj (Fath Highway).
 Bākeri Expressway is one of the main north-to-south routes in west Tehran, which is connected to the Tehran–Karaj Highway.
 Tehran–Karaj Highway is one of the busiest sections in Iran with AADT of 217084.
 Karaj–Qazvin has an AADT of 79606.

 The aerial transport of Karaj is served by the Payam International Airport, which was established in 1990, and was officially opened in 1997.